-The first success of quantum information for exploiting entanglement was the quantum cryptography protocol based on entangled photons proposed by C.

-Bennett and G. Brassard [5].
-On the quantum computing side, R. Jozsa and D. Deutsch [6] provided the first quantum algorithm outperforming a classical one.
-Although purely academic, this result proved that quantum information processing can be more efficient than classical information processing.
-In 1995, the quantum algorithm found by P. Shor [7] for the factorization problem, a difficult problem that still defies mathematicians, demonstrated the power of quantum computing.
+The first success of quantum information for exploiting the resource provided by entanglement was the quantum cryptography protocol based on entangled photons proposed by C. Bennett and G. Brassard [11].
+The first quantum algorithm outperforming a sequential one was proposed by R. Jozsa and D. Deutsch [12].
+It proved that entanglement offers a powerful ability for storing and parallel processing of quantum information beyond range of classical information processing.
+In 1995, P. Shor proved that a quantum algorithm can be much more efficient than a classical one by proposing a method for the factorization of large numbers [13], which is considered as a hard problem.